-The Barton NP was prepared following a procedure set down by government in The Neighbourhood Planning (General) Regulations 2012, as amended.
+- 3.3 The BNP was prepared following a procedure set down by government in The Neighbourhood Planning (General) Regulations 2012, as amended.
 The neighbourhood plan preparation process includes a number of stages.
 Regulation 14(a) states that a qualifying body must, "publicise in a manner that is likely to bring it to the attention of people who live, work, or carry out business in the neighbourhood area".
-The Regulation 14 consultation was carried out in 2020 over a six week period.

-Preston City Council will submit this plan, together with any comments received in response to the Regulation 16 consultation, to the examiner appointed to conduct the independent examination of the plan.
-The Parish Council and Preston City Council will jointly appoint this examiner.

-At the examination the examiner will assess whether the plan meets the basic conditions of paragraph 8 (2) of Schedule 4B of Town and Country Planning Act 1990.
+The Regulation 14 consultation was carried out in 2020 over a six week period. - 3.4 The Parish Council submitted Regulation 15 to Preston City Council (PCC) in November 2022.
+PCC ran a further 6 week public consultation period from January March 2023.
+Jointly PCC and the Parish Council appointed an independent examiner who was presented with comments from the Regulation 16 consultation and all other submission documents. - 3.5 At the examination the examiner will assess whether the plan meets the basic conditions of paragraph 8 (2) of Schedule 4B of Town and Country Planning Act 1990.
 This is something all neighbourhood plans must comply with if they are to be formally made part of the development plan.
 The basic conditions are met if: